Bengman/mother_base/README.md

 Use disposable vm's for as much as possible such as browsing the web and handle untrusted files.

-This will give you the base setup.
-You will then need to create vm's suited for your needs such as Windows development machines, secure communication vm's and Kali Linux boxes.
+While this will give you the base setup, you will then need to tailor it to your needs including creating vm's such as Windows development machines, secure communication vm's and Kali linux boxes.